 The LGCA does a background check to review the background of a licence applicant and the applicant’s principals to determine their suitability to hold a liquor licence.
 The background investigation may include, but is not limited to:

 - a credit check

 - all officers and directors if the applicant is a corporation

 - all partners, including general partners of a limited partnership, when the applicant is a partnership

 - all persons directing the affairs of an association of persons, or any other organization

 Having a criminal record, driving infraction or poor credit does not automatically mean that an application will be turned down.
 The LGCA will look carefully at the circumstances of each case including the circumstances of any record, type of convictions, and length of time since last conviction as they relate to the responsibilities of holding a liquor licence.

-To make sure that your premises are suitable, a Licensing and Permit Advisor (LPA) or other member of the LGCA staff will contact you to either arrange a visit to the premises, or discuss the proposal in person in the LGCA offices or over the phone.
+To make sure that your premises are suitable, a licensing advisor or other member of the LGCA staff will contact you to either arrange a visit to the premises, or discuss the proposal in person in the LGCA offices or over the phone.
 Information will be reviewed to determine if the premises is suitable for the type of licence being requested.

 - Advertising notice form